-Programs must conduct and document a compliant NSCHC (45 CFR 2540.200-.207, NSCHC Final Rule, Background Check FAQ) before any member or staff funded by the AmeriCorps grant begins service.
-Each AmeriCorps program should develop a written policy about how criminal history checks will be handled at their agency, including the timeframe in which checks will be conducted.
+Programs must conduct and document a compliant NSCHC (45 CFR 2540.200-.207, NSCHC Final Rule, Background Check FAQ) This check must be completed using the CNCS approved vendors, Fieldprint and Truescreen, and approved by Nevada Volunteers before any member or staff funded by the AmeriCorps grant begins work or service.
+Nevada Volunteers requires the use of the vendors Truescreen and Fieldprint for completion of these checks.
+For information on how to set-up your accounts with Truescreen and Fieldprint please reference the NSCHC Using Fieldprint and Truescreen Manual found on the CNCS website.

+Each AmeriCorps program should develop a written policy about how criminal history checks will be handled at their agency, including any additional checks that may be run outside of the CNCS required checks below and the timeframe in which checks will be conducted.
 Nevada Volunteers can provide technical assistance to help develop and evaluate this policy.
 CNCS has many additional resources on their NSCHC Resources Page.